 This Makita hammer drill has a 6-amp motor that generates 2,800 RPM and 44,800 beats per minute.

-It has two settings: rotation only and hammering with rotation.
-It benefits from a ball-bearing construction for extended life, and a lightweight design for increased comfort.
+It has two drilling modes: rotation only and hammering with rotation.
+It benefits from a ball-bearing construction that improves its overall lifespan, and it has a lightweight design that makes it comfortable to use for prolonged periods.

 Soft Grip Handle

-The handle is built for prolonged use.
-The soft-grip, ergonomic design means that there is less strain on your hand and wrist, which means you can drill for longer.
+The handle is designed for prolonged use.
+Its soft-grip, ergonomic design reduces the strain on your hand and wrist, which means you can drill comfortably for longer.

 Depth Gauge